 Terpenes refer to marijuana compounds that give cannabinoids their respective flavors and aromas.
 Many terpenes also offer additional therapeutic benefits.
 That explains why marijuana doctors generally recommend using cannabis products formulated with significant amounts of terpenes.

-But since terpenes mostly stand out for their aromatic effects, it’s also essential to choose a marijuana product formulated with terpenes that produce your favorite aromas.
+Because terpenes mostly stand out for their aromatic effects, it’s also essential to choose a marijuana product formulated with terpenes that produce your favorite aromas.
 The table below identifies the most popular cannabis terpenes, along with their individual aromatic and therapeutic effects;

 |Limonene||Citrusy||Energizing and Mood-lifting|